 - If your dentist finds no sources of halitosis in your mouth, consider whether you have any respiratory infections, gastroesophageal reflux, or a more serious condition like liver failure or a metabolic disease.

 Dr. Mitchmore and the staff at LifeSmiles are happy to answer any questions you have about bad breath.
-Regular cleanings and checkups can help prevent bad breath and gum disease, so schedule an appointment today.
+Regular cleanings and checkups can help prevent gum disease and other dental problems, so schedule an appointment today.